Michell Refuge

 The original hut was built by the Mt Bogong Club as a refuge for walkers and skiers in 1967 and named in memory of a pioneer skier, Howard Michell.
 The Permissive Occupancy was never finalised by the Lands Department, making its replacement problematic!

-Originally the hut was meant to be one of a number, to assist skiers with the “Classic Tour” from Mt Bogong to Mt Hotham, but damage to the environment during its construction caused some outrage and the others were never built.
-A replacement for Summit Hut (destroyed deliberately by fire) was proposed in stone, but so far, to no avail.
+Originally, Michell hut was meant to be one of a number of huts to assist skiers along the “Classic Tour” from Mt Bogong to Mt Hotham.
+However, damage to the environment during its construction caused some outrage and other huts were never built.

 The new Michell hut was designed at the same time as the new Federation Hut by Tonique Bolt from Underwood and Bolt.
-It was flown onto the site in January 2005 and assembled there, in time for the coming winter season.

 Construction

-The original was built using a Myer garage of 14 feet by 20 feet, with a small door and no windows.
+The original Michell hut was built using a Myer garage of 14 feet by 20 feet, with a small door and no windows.
 The fire place was built outside the hut and water collected in a drum.
 The hut was fully lined, with a wooden floor, and did not have the feel of an iron garage.

 The new hut is built of pre-fab sawn timber frames overlaid with corrugated iron.